The Freshmen (band)

 The Freshmen were among the most popular Irish showbands of the 1960s and 1970s.
 They specialised in recreating the complex vocal harmonies of international acts such as The Beach Boys and The 5th Dimension.
-They had nine top 20 hit singles in Ireland, including a reworking of The Rivingtons' song "Papa Oom Mow Mow", featuring the deep voice of lead singer, Derek Dean.
+They had nine top 20 hit singles in Ireland, including a reworking of The Rivingtons' song "Papa Oom Mow Mow", featuring the deep voice of the lead singer, Derek Dean.

 Formation

 The Freshmen were formed in 1962 in Larne, Co.
 Antrim in Northern Ireland.
 The initial line-up changed over the nearly two decades of the band's existence as members came and went.
+Lead singers early-on included Barney McKeown and Tommy Drennan both of whom left to pursue their own projects, setting the stage for Derek Dean to become the permanent lead singer.
 Apart from Derek Dean, members included keyboard player, saxophonist, and singer, Billy Brown, who also arranged their trademark vocal harmonies, Damien McElroy (guitar), Torry McGahey (bass), Maurice Henry (saxophone), Sean Mahon (trumpet/trombone), and David McKnight (drums).

 The Freshmen supported The Beach Boys on their 1967 Irish tour.
 At the Belfast gig was a young Rory Gallagher, who later recalled (in conversation with journalist, John Waters) the impression both acts made on him: